Appdynamics/jira-alerting-extension/README.md

-# AppDynamics Atlassian JIRA - Alerting Extension
+# AppDynamics Alerting Extension for use with Atlassian JIRA

 This extension works only with a dedicated SaaS controller or an on-prem controller.